DRovara/Qhoir/README.md

     npm run dev
 ```

-Alternatively, you can build and run qwire using
+Alternatively, you can build and run Qhoir using
 ```sh
     npm run build
     npm run start
 ```

-After running the development or release version of qwire, you can access it through your browser on `localhost:3000`.
+After running the development or release version of Qhoir, you can access it through your browser on `localhost:3000`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>